Kunchacko: Family

 Kunchacko was born in a Syro Malabar Catholic family in Alappuzha, Kerala.
 He hails from the Maliampurakal family.
 His father, M. M. Chacko, started the first boat service in Kuttanadu.
 His brother M. C. Punnoose, known as Navodaya Appachan was known for his work in Malayalam cinema, especially as the founder of Navodaya Studio.
+His nephew is Jijo Punnose, who is a film director.

 His son, Boban Kunchacko, was also an actor, director, and producer who was part of a few films produced by Udaya.

 His grandson, Kunchacko Boban is also a Malayalam film actor.